 Custom Lists & Segments

-Even though you may use the information, we have synced from the store or the one you've uploaded with your contacts, some of the details cannot be transferred.
-Thus, we recommend to export some of the lists and Segments and upload them to separate Segments in Omnisend.
+Even though you may use the information we have synced from the store or the one you've uploaded with your contacts, some details cannot be transferred.
+Thus, we recommend exporting some of the lists and Segments and uploading them to separate Segments in Omnisend.

 Learn how to import contacts to the Segment.

-Otherwise, you may simply upload them to a different Segment and unsubscribe in Omnisend.
+Otherwise, you may upload them to a different Segment and unsubscribe in Omnisend.

-After you connect your store to Omnisend, you can start using the data about your customers' purchase behavior to judge about their engagement.
+After you connect your store to Omnisend, you can start using your customers' purchase behavior data to judge their engagement.
 However, the most relevant information for us is whether they were opening your emails or not.
-The marketing tool, you were using previously, should reveal this data.
+The marketing tool you were using previously should reveal this data.

 With all of that said, we encourage you to split your customers based on their engagement and upload them to different Segments in Omnisend.
-The first few campaigns you should go out to the most active contacts and only after some other customers can be added.
+It would be best to go out to the most active contacts for the first few campaigns and only after some other customers can be added.

 If you have more questions, do not hesitate to contact our Support Team, it is available 24/7 and can be reached via In-app chat or email at [email protected].